0xAX/linux-insides/Initialization/linux-initialization-1.md

 #define THREAD_SIZE  (PAGE_SIZE << THREAD_SIZE_ORDER)
 ```

-We consider when the [kasan](https://github.com/torvalds/linux/blob/master/Documentation/dev-tools/kasan.rst) is disabled and the `PAGE_SIZE` is `4096` bytes.
-So the `THREAD_SIZE` will expands to `16` kilobytes and represents size of the stack of a thread.
-Why is `thread`?
-You may already know that each [process](https://en.wikipedia.org/wiki/Process_%28computing%29) may have [parent processes](https://en.wikipedia.org/wiki/Parent_process) and [child processes](https://en.wikipedia.org/wiki/Child_process).
+We consider the case when the [kasan](https://github.com/torvalds/linux/blob/master/Documentation/dev-tools/kasan.rst) is disabled and the `PAGE_SIZE` is `4096` bytes.
+So the `THREAD_SIZE` will expand to `16` kilobytes and represent size of the stack of a thread.
+Why is it a `thread`?
+You may already know that each [process](https://en.wikipedia.org/wiki/Process_%28computing%29) may have a [parent processes](https://en.wikipedia.org/wiki/Parent_process) and [child processes](https://en.wikipedia.org/wiki/Child_process).
 Actually, a parent process and child process differ in stack.
 A new kernel stack is allocated for a new process.
 In the Linux kernel this stack is represented by the [union](https://en.wikipedia.org/wiki/Union_type#C.2FC.2B.2B) with the `thread_info` structure.

 The `init_thread_union` is represented by the `thread_union`.
 And the `thread_union` is defined in the [include/linux/sched.h](https://github.com/torvalds/linux/blob/master/include/linux/sched.h) file like the following: